Blake-Madden/Wisteria-Dataviz/ImportingData.md

 Note that this step is optional, as some graphs only require integer codes for these columns (e.g., Likert charts).

-If imported as integers, missing data in the column will be coded to @c 0 by default.
+If imported as integers, missing data in the column will be coded to `0` by default.
-This can be overridden by specifying a different code as the third argument to @c CategoricalImportInfo:
+This can be overridden by specifying a different code as the third argument to `CategoricalImportInfo`:

 ```cpp
 auto patientData = std::make_shared<Data::Dataset>();